Bakr Awa: History

+On the eastern area of the tell a large 30 meter by 22 meter mudbrick building with a 11 meter by 10.5 meter pebbled courtyard dating to the c.
+2000 BC (Middle Bronze Age) was initially uncovered by Iraqi excavators and termed a temple.
+Excavation to lower levels during the Belgian excavations led to the building being reclassified to a residential structure.
+In particular a feature original thought to be an altar was recognized as a domestic shrine, typical for the period.

 Iron Age

-Iron Age occupation at Bakr Awa dates to the Neo-Assyrian period and the Achaemenid Empire.
-A Sassanian occupation at Bakr Awa is likely, but hasn't been proven beyond doubt.
+Iron Age occupation at Bakr Awa dates to the Neo-Assyrian period, from the 9th to 7th century BC when it was part of the Assyrian province Zamua,Achaemenid Empire and the Sassanian Empire.
 Islamic period occupation ranges from the Abbasid period into the Ottoman period.
 The site continues to be occupied today.
-It has been proposed as the site of the Neo-Assyrian town Dur-Aššur (renamed from Atlila).

 Economy

 In the Early Dynastic period, the economy was nomadic and based on sheep and goat (74.1%), mainly killed for meat.
 There were also remains of cattle and more rarely equids.

 In the Akkadian period, the economy shifted from nomadic to more sedentary and pastoral, introducing new elements as pig and poultry breeding as well as wild animal hunting.

 Recent changes

-The mound and its surrounding areas were lastly excavated in 2014.
+The mound and its surrounding areas were lastly excavated in 2017.
 A recent visit to the site revealed innumerable pits; the telltale "pockmarks" at a looted site which algorithms can recognize and flag as suspicious.